What Does it Take to Be a Critical Care Nurse?

 - Critical Care Unit Nurse

-In 2016, there was an estimated number of 2,955,200 jobs in the United States for Critical Care Nurse.
+There were about 2,955,200 jobs for Critical Care Nurse in 2016 (in the United States).
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Critical Care Nurse by 2026.
-The BLS estimates 203,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 203,700 job openings in this field each year.

 The states with the most job growth for Critical Care Nurse are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Wisconsin, or Connecticut.
 These states have the worst job growth for this type of profession.